serverless/blog/posts/2018-11-26-no-server-november-reinvent-hackathon.md

 These projects will all be open-sourced to help other charitable organizations clone, modify, or expand upon to grow their own reach.

+##### Winners

+Winners will be hand-picked by the Serverless team.
+We will judge entries based on their relevance to the theme, as well as the project's broader applications for non-profits.

 #### More #NoServerNovember fun

 We kind of took over November this year with a month-long series of Serverless challenges!
 If you’d rather try your hand at a smaller project, check out our weekly #NoServerNovember challenges as well: